-WRC-15 Agenda Item 1.5 is a follow up Agenda Item following the discussion at WRC-12 on unmanned aircraft systems (UAS).
-The specific issue for discussion at WRC-15 concerns the possible use of certain bands allocated to the fixed satellite service for the control and non-payload communications of UAS in non-segregated airspace.
-Sufficient satellite links are necessary to ensure the usage of UAS for long distance flights.
-This Agenda Item is closely linked to the development of appropriate ICAO policy and regulatory provisions.
+WRC-15 Agenda Item 1.5 is a follow up Agenda Item subsequent to the discussion at WRC-12 on unmanned aircraft systems (UAS).
+The specific issue for discussion at WRC-15 concerns the possible use of certain bands allocated to the fixed satellite service for the control and non-payload communications of UAS in non-segregated airspace Sufficient satellite links are necessary to ensure the usage of UAS for long distance flights.
+This Agenda Item is closely linked to the development of appropriate ICAO policy and regulatory provisions to ensure continued safety and regularity of flights for all airspace users .
 In general both ICAO and WRC actions to support the future implementation of UAS would also support the Single European Sky initiative as well as the European aviation industry.
 The challenge is to ensure the protection of the UAS command and control link while avoiding unexpected impact on the coordination and notification procedure of all satellite systems in the bands.
 So far, studies carried out do not provide any certainty on these impacts.

+Member States recognise the interest in using bands allocated to the fixed satellite service for the control communications of unmanned aircraft systems.

+Any solution should:

-Member States should support the use of bands allocated to the fixed satellite service for the control communications of unmanned aerial systems whilst not compromising the current coordination and notification procedure of other all satellite networks in the bands.
-Member States should follow closely to the developments on ICAO requirements and should ensure that solutions meet those requirements.
+- ensure compatibility with services having allocations in those bands, - not compromise the current coordination and notification procedure of all other satellite networks in the bands. - meet the ICAO requirements to ensure the safety and regularity of flight